DiegoHilderink/navbarPlugin/README.md

 <p>
    Any change that you make in the original code, it'll be your responsability.
 The errors have already been implemented, so you can code without any worries.

-   Before anything, I need you to understand that the objetive of this plugin is to generate dynamically a new navbar.
+   Beforehand, I need you to understand that the objetive of this plugin is to generate dynamically a new navbar.
 The code also allows you to use other funcionalities like adding or deleting any specific elements in the html document.
 </p>

 #### **Starting:**